What happens in the first session?

 Will you give me advice or tell me what to do?

 As a counsellor, my role is not to give you advice or to give you my opinion.
-As your counsellor, I will help you to explore your experiences and feelings and work with you to facilitate your own changes, based on your own conclusions.
+I will help you to explore your experiences and feelings and work with you to facilitate your own changes, based on your own conclusions.

 What about Covid-19, can I still book a session?

-Due to current restrictions in place it is not possible to meet for a face to face session, however I am still working on the phone and online.
-When restrictions are lifted, we can arrange to meet at the Wellness Centre for face to face work or we can continue on the phone/ online.
-Should you wish to meet and attend in person, there are measures in place for working safely, with a clean and safe environment.
+Yes, I am working face to face at the Wellness Centre and there are measures in place for working safely aligned to Government Guidelines.
 There is hand sanitiser available at the Centre and the chairs are apart far enough to meet social distancing requirements.
 As the situation is changing rapidly, I am adapting my practice to keep up with any new requirements.